chipzx92/DataEngineeringI320/docs/presentations/dbt_intro/index.md

 }}
 ```

 Then add the SQL statement after that.
-Save the file - we will run the model files in our next class.
+Save the file - come up with a name for it, ending in your EID.

 Open a Terminal from Jupyter and run:

-> dbt run --select avg_ticket_price_above_25.sql
+> dbt run --select <name_you_used_for_file>.sql

 ## Data Pipelines and DAGs